kaikwanlau/kaikwanlau.github.io/_pages/about.md

   - Poster Presentation: *Are Vocaloid Songs Getting Denser?
 A Longitudinal Audio Analysis of 1,900 Hatsune Miku Songs (2007–2025)*
 - *28th International Conference on Pattern Recognition*, Lyon, France
-  - Presentation: *Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection*
+  - Presentation: *Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection* _ *Analysis and Scientific Computation with Applications 2026*, Kalamata, Greece.
+(Presented by A. S. Na.)
+  - Presentation: *Numerical Linear Algebra Approach to Efficient Score Computation for Diffusion Models*

 ## Honors & Awards <a id="honors"></a>